-For additional to information about MAP, please refer to the following documents.
+For additional information about MAP, please refer to the following documents.

 Student Progress Report in English (document that is sent home with each MAP student report)